hendurhance/ui-ux/README.md

 - **Project Two: Redesign [Fitness Mobile App](https://www.behance.net/gallery/120589209/Fitness-Mobile-App)**
-    * Task One : Identify the user experience problems with the current design
+    * Task One: Identify the user experience problems with the current design
-    * Task Two : Analyze these problems and identify the root causes
+    * Task Two: Analyze these problems and identify the root causes
-    * Task Three : Perform a competitive analysis to identify the strengths and weaknesses of the current design
+    * Task Three: Perform a competitive analysis to identify the strengths and weaknesses of the current design
-    * Task Four : Create a user journey map to identify the user's pain points and opportunities for improvement
+    * Task Four: Create a user journey map to identify the user's pain points and opportunities for improvement
-    * Task Five : Develop an information architecture that organizes the app's content in a logical and user-friendly way, apply the principles of interaction design to create intuitive and engaging user interactions, such as animations and feedback
+    * Task Five: Develop an information architecture that organizes the app's content in a logical and user-friendly way, and apply the principles of interaction design to create intuitive and engaging user interactions, such as animations and feedback
-    * Task Six : Create a low-fidelity prototype using Figma/Adobe XD
+    * Task Six: Create a low-fidelity prototype using Figma/Adobe XD
-    * Task Seven : Identify opportunities for microinteractions that enhance the user experience, such as providing feedback on completed workouts or congratulating the user on reaching their goals
+    * Task Seven: Identify opportunities for micro-interactions that enhance the user experience, such as providing feedback on completed workouts or congratulating the user on reaching their goals
     * Task Eight: Conduct a design critique session with a friend or family member
-    * Tasks Nine: Iterate on the design based on user feedback and refine the create the high-fidelity prototype using Figma/Adobe XD
+    * Task Nine: Iterate on the design based on user feedback and refine the create the high-fidelity prototype using Figma/Adobe XD
-    * Tasks Ten: Create a presentation that explains the design process and the design decisions you made
+    * Task Ten: Create a presentation that explains the design process and the design decisions you made

 **<div align="right"><a href="#table-of-contents"> ⬆️ Back to Top</a></div>**